-According to Pingdom, Cloudways recorded the same average time of 309 ms as like Templ but got hit with two outages.
+According to Pingdom, Cloudways recorded the same average time of 309 ms as Templ but got hit with two outages.
 However, they’ve secured the second spot out of 16 hosts is a great thing.

 Their load testing results are super impressive, with the fastest response time.
 I’ve also included their Global TTFB, which proves they’re a great host to get started.

 Update: Based on user request, I published a post comparing Cloudways Digital Ocean Vs Vultr in load testing.
 I've also included Linode and Vultr HF in the above post.

 A2 Hosting is the second-fastest shared hosting for WordPress.
 Our site hosted on A2 Hosting recorded a fast server response time, and their load testing results are good, which you can check later.
 The best of A2 Hosting is

 - A2 Optimized server setup

 - 24/7 customer support